TobiasGleiter/generative-ai/README.md

 ## 🤖 Introduction

-This repository offers an introduction to Generative AI, focusing on theory rather than diving deep into specific algorithms.
+This repository offers an introduction to Generative AI, focusing on the concepts rather than diving deep into specific algorithms.

 _Key Concepts: Generative AI, Machine Learning, Code Generation_